Santa Fe is a great walking town. Explore The Plaza, Canyon Road, Museum Hill and the Railway Arts District.

 Other Activities/Creative Tourism:

 Santa Fe Photographic Workshops offers really wonderful classes and trips.
-I have taken several classes in the past, on location, through them in San Miguel de Allende.
+I have taken several classes in the past, on location, through them.
 The instructors often do presentations of their work while teaching.
 So check with them to see what is currently on the schedule.
 There are also classes in many different areas including writing, pottery tango, weaving and cooking.